Phantasy Star Collection

-is a compilation of the Phantasy Star video games.
-When released for the Sega Saturn in Japan in 1998, it featured the first four games in the series, whereas the Game Boy Advance version, released four years later in North America and five in Europe, features the first three.
+is a compilation of Phantasy Star video games.
+When released for the Sega Saturn in Japan in 1998, it featured the first four games in the series, whereas the Game Boy Advance version, released in 2002 in North America and in 2003 in Europe, features the first three.
 The North American and European versions were produced by Digital Eclipse.
 The Saturn version was later ported to the PlayStation 2 (as Sega Ages 2500 Series Vol. 32: Phantasy Star Complete Collection) in Japan with more games added.

 The compilation features ports of the original Phantasy Star games.
 They are virtually identical to their original versions, as opposed to enhanced remakes.
 Gameplay has not been altered in each of the collections, but additional options in the Saturn and PlayStation 2 versions can alter the pace and difficulty of the games significantly.

 Gameplay

 Each game features overworld maps and separate dungeon areas, both with random encounters.
 Players control parties of characters, battling enemies and earning experience points to grow stronger.
 Certain characters can use different magic spells and techniques during and outside of battle.
 Phantasy Star's dungeons differ from the rest because they are in first-person, while the rest of the games use a top-down style.